 Your dream project is no longer just an idea.
 It’s a reality now.
-You’ve successfully launched your product and it is gradually growing.
+You’ve successfully launched your product or service, and it is gradually growing.
 Now you might be questioning yourself: How to scale a startup?

 But there’s another crucial question to consider: Is your project ready to scale?

-According to the Startup Genome Report, up to 90% of all startups fail when they try to scale too fast.
+Up to 74% of startups fail due to premature scaling.
 If you make a mistake and start to scale a business when you’re not ready, you risk a lot.

-This isn’t easy, but you can avoid those risks.
-In this blog post, we are going to tell you how to recognize whether your startup is ready for scale, or if it’s not, how to get prepared.
+Knowing when to scale isn’t easy, but you can avoid some risks.
+This blog post will show you how to scale a startup.
+It will also give insights on how to recognize when the startup is ready to be scaled and how to get prepared.
 We’ve also provided some tips and strategies for the whole process.

 What is Startup Growth?